 BioB.S.
 Aerospace Engineering, University of VirginiaPh.D.
-Hydrodynamics Lab, Princeton UniversityPost-Doc Bio-Inspired Research and Design group, Stanford University
+Mechanical & Aerospace Engineering: Fluid Dynamics, Princeton University

+Asst.
+Professor Quinn first came to the University of Virginia as an undergraduate student in 2006.
+After graduating with a BS in Aerospace Engineering, he attended Princeton University and completed a PhD in the Hydrodynamics Lab working on bio-inspired propulsion with Professor Lex Smits.
 While at Princeton, Quinn was also a Visiting Fellow at the Museum of Comparative Zoology at Harvard University.
+For his doctoral work, Professor Quinn was awarded the American Physical Society’s Andreas Acrivos Dissertation Award in Fluid Dynamics.
 He went on to become a Postdoctoral Fellow in the Bio-Inspired Research and Design group at Stanford University, studying the stability characteristics of birds flying in turbulent gusts.
-Professor Quinn joined the UVA faculty in the fall of 2016.
-He is a member of the Link Lab, a group of researchers studying Cyber-Physical Systems – particularly autonomous vehicles, body sensor networks, and smart homes.
+Professor Quinn joined the UVA faculty in 2017.
+He is a member of the Link Lab, a group of researchers studying Cyber-Physical Systems---particularly autonomous vehicles, body sensor networks, and smart homes.